 Also see summaries of related flood projects:

-The Lower Mainland Flood Management Strategy is developing a new Lower Fraser Floodplain Model.
-Following an RFP process, Northwest Hydraulic Consultants was retained for the work, and initial runs were underway in the fall of 2018, and the work completed in late 2019.
+The Lower Mainland Flood Management Strategy has developed a Lower Fraser Floodplain Model.
+Following an RFP process, Northwest Hydraulic Consultants was retained for the work, initial runs underway in the fall of 2018, and the work completed in late 2019.

-The Floodplain Model will be used to better understand how water moves down the river and across the floodplain under various flow scenarios.
-It will also be used to analyze the effects of dike breaches; to create flood hazard maps that show the extent, depth and velocity of floodwaters; and to evaluate the effectiveness of proposed flood mitigation options.
+The new modelling work provides a better understanding of how water moves down the river and across the floodplain under various flow scenarios.
+The model can also be used to analyze the effects of dike breaches; to create flood hazard maps that show the extent, depth and velocity of floodwaters; and to evaluate the effectiveness of proposed flood mitigation options.